 Another parameter that can affect the amplitude of electron density fluctuations during heater turn-on is the recombination of electrons and ions.
-The recombination time $\tau{recom} \approx \frac{1}{\gamma n{io}} \frac{1}{\sqrt{r_h}}$ where $\gamma$ is the recombination rate and $r_h$ is the ratio of electron temperature increase during heating.
-The effect of recombination rate $\tau{recom}$ on the temporal behavior of PMWE during heater turn-on and off is shown in Figure 6.
-As can be seen, increasing the recombination rate changes the turn-off overshoot and suppression level significantly.
-The suppression level reduces about 20 percent and the turn-off overshoot is increased from 1.2 to 1.7 when $\tau{recom}$ increased by a factor of 1.7.
+The recombination time is given by au where γ is the recombination rate and r_h is the ratio of electron temperature increase during heating.
+The effect of recombination rate τ{recom} on the temporal behavior of PMWE during heater turn-on and turnoff is shown in Figure 6.
+As can be seen, increasing the recombination rate changes the turnoff overshoot and suppression level significantly.
+The suppression level reduces by about 20% and the turnoff overshoot is increased from 1.2 to 1.7 when τ{recom} is increased by a factor of 1.7.
 It should be noted that the effect of recombination rate was overlooked in the previous studies.
-Therefore, the recovery of the signal during heating could be a result of $\tau{recom}$ variation.
-The dashed-line curve with recombination rate $1.5 \times 10^{-12} \text{ m}^3 \text{s}^{-1}$ is in quite reasonable agreement with the experimental observations including suppression level, turn-off overshoot, fall time and rise time.
-The rise time of turn-off overshoot is about 2 s and the relaxation time to undisturbed value is about 20 s.
+Therefore, the recovery of the signal during heating could be a result of τ{recom} variation.
+The dashed curve with recombination rate 1.5×10^{-12} m3 s-1 is in quite reasonable agreement with the experimental observations including suppression level, turnoff overshoot, fall time, and rise time.
+The rise time of turnoff overshoot is about 2 s and the relaxation time to undisturbed value is about 20 s.